xi/sass-planifolia/README.md

 unmaintained.
 In addition, the rise of [libSass](http://sass-lang.com/libsass) means that ruby extensions are no longer a good way forward.

+Planifolia is a collection of high-quality implementations of common framework functionality.
+It does not depend on a specific implementation of the Sass compiler.

 # Quick start

     bower install xi/sass-planifolia